jvs/knives/README.md

 Starting with the player left of the dealer, each player either:

-- **Takes:** Becomes the banker with the current strong suit (or "Knives only")
+- **Takes:** Becomes the banker with the current strong suit (if any)
 - **Passes:** Names a new strong suit OR declares "Knives only" and passes

 Once someone takes:

 - They become the banker
+- Optionally declares "going for broke"
 - Take the 2 bank cards (now have 8 cards)
 - Bank 2 cards face-down from their hand (back to 6 cards)
-- Banked cards count toward banker's coins at the end
+- Banked cards count toward banker's coins at the end (unless going for broke)

+If someone declares "Knives only":

+- If a player declares "Knives only" and the next player takes the bank, the round is play with no strong suit
+- Only knives are trump

 ### If Everyone Passes